hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Although the results of prior work look promising, there is still a performance gap compared to ResNets with BN.
 To close this gap, [Brock et al. (2021a)](#brock21characterizing) suggest studying the propagation of mean and variance through ResNets by means of so-called Signal Propagation Plots (SPPs).
-These SPPs simply visualise the squared mean and variance of the activations after each skip connection, as well as the variance at the end of every residual branch (before the skip connection).
+These SPPs simply visualize the squared mean and variance of the activations after each skip connection, as well as the variance at the end of every residual branch (before the skip connection).

 To compute these values, the forward pass of the network must be slightly tweaked.
 To this end, we can define a new method or a function that simulates the forward pass and extracts the necessary statistics for each skip connection, as follows: